|Nutritional Guidelines (per serving)|

 Make sure you cook the pasta just until it's al dente.
-The shells will be much easier to fill and arrange in the slow cooker.
-Plus, they'll soften even more when they're cooked with the filling, so could be mushy if they're overcooked initially.
+The shells will be much easier to fill and arrange in the slow cooker that way, plus they'll soften even more when they're cooked with the filling and could be mushy if they're overcooked initially.

-Drain the fat from cooking the beef into a jar and discard it in the trash.
-Fats can cause clogged drains and damaged pipes; never pour fats down the drain.
+Drain the fat from the beef into a container and discard it in the trash.
+Fats can cause clogged drains and damaged pipes—never pour fats down the drain.